jwcalder/GraphLearning/README.md

 This python package is devoted to efficient implementations of modern graph-based learning algorithms for both semi-supervised learning and clustering.
 The package implements many popular datasets (currently MNIST, FashionMNIST, cifar-10, and WEBKB) in a way that makes it simple for users to test out new algorithms and rapidly compare against existing methods.

-This package reproduces experiments from our paper
+This package reproduces experiments from the paper

 Calder, Cook, Thorpe, Slepcev.
 [Poisson Learning: Graph Based Semi-Supervised Learning at Very Low Label Rates.](http://proceedings.mlr.press/v119/calder20a.html), Proceedings of the 37th International Conference on Machine Learning, PMLR 119:1306-1316, 2020.